-Each kit includes:

-Stainless spark arrester cap, storm collar, Adjustable vented flashing - 0/12 - 6/12, Two 24" Dura/Plus\ chimney pipes, 24" Support box with built-in starter section and trim.

-\ (UL or ULC approved equipment is acceptable)

-- WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE.
+- Install a Mobile Home Chimney & Connector Kit.
+Each kit must include: Stainless spark arrester cap, storm collar, Adjustable vented flashing - 0/12 - 6/12, Two 24" chimney pipes, 24" support box with built-in starter section and trim. (any UL or ULC approved equipment is acceptable) - WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE.